SORSE/sorse.github.io/README.md

 4. Run `bundle install`
 5. Serve the site locally via `bundle exec jekyll serve`
 6. Visit the site in the browser via http://localhost:4000

+## Preview the Site on CircleCI

+We use CircleCI to preview the site for pull requests, and this is controlled by the files in the [.circleci](.circleci) folder.
+To use CircleCI, you will need to make sure you are logged in to the service and following the repository.
+When you select a build associated with a pull request, click on the "Artifacts" tab, and select a static file to open and preview in your browesr.